MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/automate-applications-keyboard-shortcuts.md

 When the window is activated or the required element is selected, use the **Send keys** action to send the intended keystrokes.

 To send a key, enclose its name inside curly brackets (**{}**).
 The curly brackets notation makes the action simulate the key's physical press.
-To populate hardcoded text values in a field using the **Send keys** action, enter the respective text without any notations.
+To populate hardcoded text values in a field, enter the respective text without any notations.

 > [!NOTE]
 > To send a specific key multiple times, you can use the following expression instead of entering the key numerous times: **{Key:numberOfTimes}**.